 Prepping doesn't have to be complicated or expensive.
-Really.

 For starters, this guide includes checklists, links, tips and other helpful flood prep information.
 Clip this info out and stick it to your fridge.
 Take a photo and save it to your phone.
 Tweet it.
 Pin it.
 Whatever works.

 Minimize your prep kit expenses by taking inventory of your house.
 What do you have that could go in a kit?
-Thrift stores or dollar stores are another inexpensive way to stock up.

-Whatever you do, just do something.
+Thrift stores or dollar stores are another inexpensive way to get additional items for your kit Whatever you do, just do some- thing.
 Don't be scared.
 Be prepared.